heroku/cli/packages/orgs-v5/README.md

 ## `heroku apps:leave`

-remove yourself from an organization app
+remove yourself from a team app

 ```
 USAGE